google/pprof/doc/README.md

     *   Nodes with smaller font have smaller flat values.

 * **Cum Value**: the value of a location plus all of its descendants.
-This is indicated by the nodes' color.
+This is indicated by the node's color.
     *   Redder nodes have greater cum values.
     *   Greyer nodes have smaller cum values.

 * **Dashed Edges**: some locations between the two connected locations were removed.
-Note that there is **only one** type of dashed edge.

 * **Solid Edges**: one location directly calls the other.